sst/guide/_chapters/create-a-dynamodb-table.md

 comments_id: create-a-dynamodb-table/139
 ---

 We are going to build a REST API for our notes app.
 It's a simple [CRUD (create, read, update, and delete)](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) API.
 Meaning that we'll be performing these operations on our database.
+We also want our users to be able to upload files as attachments to their notes.

+So in this section we'll be creating a couple of AWS resources:

+1. A database
+2. And a file storage service

-So it makes sense that we first start by thinking about how the data is going to be stored.
+Let's first start by thinking about how the data is going to be stored.
 We are going to use [DynamoDB](https://aws.amazon.com/dynamodb/) to do this.

 ### About DynamoDB